shyamal2411/CodeX/README.md

 ## API Reference

-CodeIt uses Judge0 API by Rapid API for code compilation.
+CodeX uses Judge0 API by Rapid API for code compilation.

 **Steps for starting the backend**